fbpx

 Multiple Choice Bundle #3

-This bundle gives the teacher 14 resources.
+This bundle, formerly known as my AP Language Multiple Choice Super Bundle, gives the teacher 14 resources.
 My favorite part of this set is Question Stem Swagger, a tool kit for helping students understand question design.
 The product also includes 11 practice sets, all of which can be used as warm-ups, bell ringers, homework, assessments, or exam review.
-Finally, I put the first five sets together as a full consecutively-numbered practice test and included it as well.
+Finally, I took the individual sets and created two full consecutively-numbered practice tests and included them as well.
 Everything in this bundle is provided in both PDF and Google Slides.

 Synthesis Bundle